 Available to international students from select targeted areas.
 Awards determined by Coordinator of International Student Recruiting.
 For more information contact Mihaela Szabo at 304-336-8270; toll free 1-866-WESTLIB x8270

 WLU Foundation Scholarships were established and funded by individuals or organizations to provide an opportunity to WLU students.
 The WLU Foundation is pleased to manage over 157 scholarship funds.
 A list of scholarships can be found at: http://wlufoundation.org/scholarships/

 Silver Bears Alumni Scholarship

 The Silver Bears Scholarship endowment was established by a group of WLU alumni known as the “Silver Bears.”
-The group decided that they would contribute to a scholarship fund to financially aid the children and grandchildren of WLU Alumni.
+The group decided that they would contribute to a scholarship fund to financially aid children and grandchildren of WLU Alumni.
 The amount of yearly scholarship will be $1,500, being awarded at $750 per semester.
 Download the Scholarship Application.
-The Scholarship application deadline is March 31, 2019.
+The Scholarship application deadline is June 1, 2023.